Huyen-P/Road-Crash-Analysis-2021---23/README.md

 - **Tableau Desktop** for Data Visualization in parallel with Data Analysis.

 ### 04 - STEPS
-**EDA**
+**Step 1 - Data Cleaning by Excel**

+The raw csv file contained inconsistent data type within column "accident_date", which need to be fixed by using Excel.

+**Step 2 - EDA using SQL**

 I started with exploratory data analysis to deeper understand about the data patterns, inconsistences and potential insights.
 This step drives effective decision-making, aids in data cleaning, and informs appropriate analysis methods for enhanced project outcomes.

-**Data Cleaning**
+**Step 3 - Data Cleaning using SQL**

 This step involves getting rid of data inconsistencies, errors, and duplicates, ensuring the accuracy and reliability of the data I'm using for subsequent analysis.

-**Data Processing**
+**Step 4 - Data Processing**

 This step contains generating additional columns by organizing, sorting, and filtering the data to derive valuable insights.

-**Data Analysing and Data Visualizing**
+**Step 5 - Data Analyzing and Data Visualizing**

 I conducted analysis and visualization simultaneously to grasp insights quickly, validate results, communicate effectively, and refine hypotheses iteratively.
 It aids in comprehensive understanding and facilitates efficient data exploration and interpretation.

-**Dashboard Building**
+**Step 6 - Dashboard Building**

 Finally, I translate all the insights into an interactive Tableau Public dashboard, enabling users to engage with the data.